pmndrs/react-three-fiber/readme.md

-  pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated />                  // Callback when vdom is ready (you can block first render via promise)
+  pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise) onPointerMissed />            // Response for pointer clicks that have missed a target
 ```

 You can give it additional properties like style and className, which will be added to the container (a div) that holds the dom-canvas element.